Jasonic121/Jasonic121.github.io/src/data/blog/cmu-graduation-reflections.md

         </div>
       </div>
       <p className="text-gray-200 leading-relaxed">
-        As I prepare to embark on my first full-time job, I am ready to keep learning and contribute to products that shape the experiences of millions around the world.
+        As I prepare to embark on my first full-time job, I am ready to keep learning and embrace more challenges!
       </p>
     </div>
   </div>